 Risk factors for coronary artery disease include smoking, high blood pressure and cholesterol levels, diabetes, excess weight, and low levels of physical activity.
 Hence, the following lifestyle changes can help to minimise angina symptoms and improve your heart’s health:

-- stop smoking and avoid second-hand smoke
+- quit smoking and avoid second-hand smoke

 - control high blood pressure or high blood cholesterol levels